 “My grandmother constantly talks about antediluvian values that no longer apply to today’s industrialized society.”

 You may not know what antediluvian means (I didn’t either).
-But by looking at the rest of the sentence, you might be able to talk yourself through it.
+But by looking at the rest of the sentence, you might be able to figure it out.
 Did you deduce that it means ancient or outdated?
 You’re right!
+You don’t have to understand every individual word to get the gist.

 2. Contextualizing

-We mentioned that newspaper articles may have a political bias.
 All writing is a reflection of the author’s society, culture, history, as well as their individual personality and objectives.
 One method for understanding reading passages of all kinds is to think about the broader context.
+Who is the intended audience?
+If it is a magazine article, who reads this type of magazine?
+Is the author’s goal to make readers learn something new, or reflect on a topic in a different way?

 Thinking about these questions can help frame your reading in a more meaningful light.
 If you understand the context of the reading, you can also better comprehend the nuances of vocabulary words.
 In more controversial pieces, you may find stronger, more impactful verbs, while a humorous text may use colloquial expressions.
 Since it’s important to understand when it is appropriate to use certain words, contextualizing can provide a strong basis for knowing how to use vocabulary correctly.